Keyboard shortcuts

 In VQ-VAE, the prior and posterior distributions are categorical.
 Drawing from the categorical distribution gives us an index which is used to index into an embedding table comprising dimensional embeddings.
 This extracted embedding is then used to represent the sample and fed into the decoder model.

 More specifically, let us define a latent embedding space .
-Starting with an input , we pass it into the encoder to produce , which is a -dimensional vector.
-We then find the nearest embedding to in the embedding table to get a categorical index and a corresponding embedding .
+That is, we have discrete latents and is the embedding dimension of each latent.
+Starting with an input , we pass it into the encoder to produce , which is a grid of -dimensional vectors.
+We then find the nearest embedding to in the embedding table to get a categorical index and a corresponding embedding for each encoded vector.

 One way to think about this operation is that we are applying a particular non-linear operation that maps .
 Noticeably, this non linear operation is non-differentiable, which we will need to tackle later on.